javierarce/aire-madrid/README.md

 ### How to use it

-Get reading from 'Monóxido de Nitrógeno' & 'Partículas < 2.5 µm' at stations 4 and 11.
+#### Get readings from 'Monóxido de Nitrógeno' & 'Partículas < 2.5 µm' at stations 4 and 11.

 ```js
 const air = require('aire-madrid')